-Backup can save important data in emergency situations such as a broken HDD, loss of files and infiltration of viruses.
+Read this article to learn more about using Windows 10 Backup and Restore function to bring your Windows to any previous condition.
+Backupcan save important data in emergency situations such as a broken HDD, loss of files and infiltration of viruses.
 For this purpose, you can use Windows built-in tools and third-party freeware and shareware.

 The most important thing in a PC is not the hardware but the files stored on its HDD.
 This importance can have both material and moral aspects.
 For example, you can hardly estimate the damage from losing your own photo collection you have been creating for years, or your music library selected file by file over time.

 This is why it is high time to think about safety of important information by adjusting backup operations and storing them in a safe place.
 It should be noted that the operating system itself, its parameters and installed software are also very important, because much can depend on their proper operation at a particular moment.
 You can reinstall your operating system and software, but it takes much time, while restoring your system from a backup copy will only take several minutes.

 Many users don’t want to spend their time to protect their data and OS.
 Below, you can read the instructions to help you protect your personal data from non-standard situation by taking only several steps.